“My experience during the D.C. Human Rights Seminar completely altered my understanding of world politics and social change." - student participant

 See reunion photos and hear alumni reflect on their D.C. experiences.

-D.C. alumni, join D.C.
+D.C. alumni, join the D.C.
 LinkedIn group to connect with other participants!